asyncgui/asyncgui/sphinx/intro.rst

 The problem with existing libraries
 ===================================

-There are couple of async libraries already exist.
+There are a couple of async libraries for Python.
 One, of course, is :mod:`asyncio` from the standard library.
 Another one is Trio_, well-known for its `structured concurrency`_.
 And Curio_, which seems to have had a big influence on Trio, though it now only accepts bug fixes.